jaredhanson/oauth2orize/.github/ISSUE_TEMPLATE.md

 Do not open issues that might have security implications.
 Potential security vulnerabilities should be reported privately to jaredhanson@gmail.com.
-Once any vulerabilities have been repaired, the details will be disclosed publicly in a responsible manner.
+Once any vulnerabilities have been repaired, the details will be disclosed publicly in a responsible manner.
 This also allows time for coordinating with affected parties in order to mitigate negative consequences.